Events API

 "recurring:no",

-Display mode: Group
+Display mode: Groups

 This will display a list of groups which have events assigned to them.